Marceillo/my-list/README.md

     ![W3C validator](assets/images/html-validator-error1.png)

-  - Error one cleared :
+  - Error one cleared: Cleared the error by adding an ID and method element in the structure.
-  - Error two cleared :
+  - Error two cleared: Cleared by a typo in the form structure.

   - Errors cleared